etherealxx/batchlinks-webui/README.md

 See [here](https://github.com/etherealxx/batchlinks-downloader/blob/main/howtogetthedirectlinks.md)

-### Huggingface's download method

-So there's four supported method: `gdown`, `wget`, `curl` and `aria2`.
-Use whatever, really.
-The difference between them are actually little.
-Myself love using gdown since the output is cleaner than the others.

 ### Civitai's download method

 There are two ways to download links from Civit.
 The `model link` method, and the `direct link` method.